 This is the second part in a series of blog posts.
 The first part is Amiga floppy recovery project.
 The next part is Amiga floppy recovery project, part 3: preliminaries.
+The whole series is available here: Amiga.

 Happy New Year!